AB-infosec/Projects/SecOps2024/Webserver.md

 ## Introduction

-This writeup documents my participation in the SecOps 2024 CTF event, held on [Event Date].
+This writeup documents my participation in the SecOps 2024 CTF event.
 The event focused on challenging participants with various cybersecurity tasks across different categories, including Web, Forensics, and Cryptography.
-I successfully solved [Number of Challenges Solved] challenges, demonstrating a range of techniques and tools.
+I successfully solved 481 points worth of challenges, demonstrating a range of techniques and tools.

 ## Challenges and Solutions